Dear reader of ADxS.org, please excuse the disruption.

 Is the incidence of ADHD increasing?

-When considering whether ADHD is on the rise, a distinction must be made between the prevalence of ADHD as a disorder and the prevalence of ADHD diagnosis.
-A disorder can exist even if it is not diagnosed (or under-diagnosed); a diagnosis can also diagnose what does not exist.
+When considering whether ADHD is on the rise, a distinction must be made between the prevalence of ADHD as a disorder and the prevalence of a diagnosis of ADHD.
+A Disorder can exist even if it is not diagnosed (or under-diagnosed), a diagnosis can also diagnose what does not exist.

 The frequency of ADHD diagnoses (and the use of methylphenidate (“Ritalin”)) has increased significantly in recent decades.
 However, this increase is not specific to ADHD.
 Rather, the awareness and acceptance of mental disorders has increased overall, which is reflected in a general increase in medication for mental disorders.
 In fact, the frequency of stimulant prescriptions is growing at a significantly lower rate than that of antidepressants, antipsychotics or anxiety medication (here: in New Zealand).1